 Rosa Santana Founder, Chief Executive Officer

-Realizing this passion early in her career at Kelly Services, a Fortune 500 Company, Santana made a substantial financial impact by delivering extraordinary results to challenges presented by her clients.
-In 1989, Santana expanded Kelly Services footprint into Mexico.
-Santana was named corporate Vice President in 1993.
-Eager to make an even greater impact in the industry, Santana accepted a Senior Vice President position at Westaff in 1998 and again successfully established operations in Mexico while leading a U.S. division.
+Realizing this passion early in her career at a Fortune 500 Company, Santana made a substantial impact by delivering extraordinary results in response to client challenges.
+Santana expanded the company’s footprint into Mexico, earning her a senior leadership role as corporate Vice President.
+Several years later, Santana was offered an executive leadership position at a competing international services company and again successfully established operations in Mexico while continuing to lead their U.S. division.

-Santana’s commitment to integrity, innovation, and a continuous improvement culture drew the attention of Toyota procurement and supplier development leaders.
-After a strategic, successful 10-year relationship with Toyota and their suppliers, Santana was singled out for an opportunity to supply Toyota directly.
-In 2014, Toyota introduced Santana Group’s Forma Automotive LLC as the company’s first Hispanic woman-owned direct Tier I supplier.
-Forma Automotive provides fully assembled beds for the award-winning Tacoma truck.
+Santana’s commitment to innovation and a continuous improvement culture drew the attention of Toyota procurement and supplier development leaders, and she was singled out for an opportunity to supply Toyota directly.
+In 2014, Toyota named Santana and her newly formed Forma Automotive the first Hispanic-, Woman-Owned Direct Tier I Supplier to Toyota, providing fully assembled truck beds for the award-winning Tacoma truck.

-While most of Santana’s knowledge is self-taught, she credits numerous mentors for her success.
-She was selected for and completed two Minority Business Executive programs at the Tuck School of Business at Dartmouth University as well as the Advanced Management Education program at the Kellogg School of Business at Northwestern University.
+Santana credits her numerous mentors for her success and has completed two Minority Business Executive programs at the Tuck School of Business at Dartmouth University as well as the Advanced Management Education program at the Kellogg School of Business at Northwestern University.